Where to Stay in Puerto Natales, Chile

 Great Hotels in Puerto Natales, Chile, Girl Who Travels the World

-My cute, cozy room at family-run Keoken B&B!
+My cute, cozy room at Keoken B&B!

-“We had a wonderful stay at Keoken Patagania B&B. Mr. Rodrigo was very helpful, giving us any needed information & an early breakfast.
+“We had a wonderful stay at Keoken Patagania B&B. Mr. Rodrigo was very helpful, giving us all needed information & an early breakfast.
 We were able to store our luggage until coming back from the W Trek.

 Thank you Rodrigo!”